pmichaillat/hugo-website/content/courses/course1/index.md

 ##### Readings

-+ [Paper 4](https://pascalmichaillat.org/5.pdf) – This paper shows things.
-(Details about the results are presented in the paper's [online appendix](https://pascalmichaillat.org/5a.pdf).)
++ [Paper 4](https://pascalmichaillat.org/5.pdf) – This paper computes things.
+(Details about the simulations are presented in the paper's [online appendix](https://pascalmichaillat.org/5a.pdf).)
-+ [Paper 5](https://pascalmichaillat.org/3.pdf) – This paper shows other things.
-(The paper's [online appendix](https://pascalmichaillat.org/3a.pdf) explains the construction of the data.)
++ [Paper 5](https://pascalmichaillat.org/3.pdf) – This paper proves things.
+(The paper's [online appendix](https://pascalmichaillat.org/3a.pdf) contains long proofs and extensions of the results.)

 ## Part 3: Spanish irregular verbs